>

 Morris Brown was founded in 1881, one of the rare HBCUs founded by African Americans as most were founded by white philanthropists and missionaries from outside the South.
 But over time the college’s finances became increasingly precarious, and in 2003 the school lost its accreditation to financial pressures and scandal.
 Today its campus is largely abandoned.

-Andrew Feiler was granted unique access to the hauntingly silent campus of Morris Brown and spent a year shooting a sixty image body or work.
+Andrew Feiler was granted unique access to the hauntingly silent campus of Morris Brown and spent a year shooting a 60-image body of work.
 A book of this work, Without Regard to Sex, Race, or Color, was published by the University of Georgia Press.
 Its title is inspired by the inscription on the school bell.

 (Taken from https://www.andrewfeiler.com/-without-regard-to-sex--race--or-color-)